leibnizli/ConvertChineseCharacters/README.md

 ## Install

-This package is available through <a href="https://packagecontrol.io/">ConvertChineseCharactersFor3</a>, it’s called “ConvertChineseCharactersfor3”.
+This package is available through <a href="https://packagecontrol.io/installation">Package Control</a>, it’s called “ConvertChineseCharactersfor3”.

+If you use Sublime Text 2, you can see <a href="https://github.com/stormtea123/ConvertChineseCharactersFor2">ConvertChineseCharactersFor2</a>

 ###or manually install